alligator-alex/marketplace-discount-tracker-bot/README.md

 To get started, you need to add a product to the bot.
 Enter `/trackproduct` command and then send the desired product URL to save it.

-The bot will automatically check your saved URLs every 30 minutes in the background.
+The bot will automatically check your saved URLs every 60 minutes in the background (interval could be changed in .env-file).
 If the price of any product has dropped or it's back in stock, the bot will send you a corresponding message.

 To view the list of your tracked products, use the `/listproducts` command.